DennielZhang/SUSTech_CS302_OS_Pintos_User-Programs/README.md

       The main idea is that, if a process want to wait for one of its children.
 This process needs to be blocked until the waited child finished and returned the exit value.

       In `syscall.c`, we first get the child tid that the thread want to wait.
 Then we call `process_wait` in `process.c` to perform wait.
-In `process_wait`, we first find the child thread by traverse the `children list` of the current thread to make sure that this is a real child and it is not the second time to wait for it.
+In `process_wait`, we first find the child thread by traverse the `children list` of the current thread to make sure that this is a real child and it is not the second time to wait for it and if this child has already stopped.
 Then after finding it.
 We implement the *wait* with semaphore(This will be discussed later).
 To wait a child, the parent thread need to *down* the semaphore of that child.
 And, when the child exits, it need to `up` its semaphore if there is one thread is waiting for it.

+    * **Exit**

+      Although original pintos support for *Exit*, it need to be modified due to the modification of other part.

+      Its handler is `syscall_exit`.
+In this, it first modify its information stored in its parent as a child like: `exit_status`,`if_waited`.
+Then call `thread_exit` to exit.

+      We also need to modify `kill` method in `exception.c` as it just calls `thread_exit` when terminate a thread.
+We need to change it to `exit_process`.

 - Synchronization